sahanasree23/Resume_Manager_/README.md

 - **Keyword-Based Search**: Engineered a robust search function to find resumes using keywords, making it easy to locate specific resumes quickly.
 - **Data Security and Privacy**: Ensured data security and privacy throughout the application, adhering to best practices and standards.

----

-This name and description provide a clear and concise overview of the project's purpose, technologies used, and key achievements, highlighting its functionality and security features.